yogeshhk/MidcurveNN/README.md

 # MidcurveNN
 Midcurve by Neural Networks

+Copyright (C) 2019 Yogesh H Kulkarni

+## License:
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.

 ## Description
 *	Goal: Given a 2D closed shape (closed polygon) find its midcurve (polyline, closed or open)
 *	Input: set of points or set of connected lines, non-intersecting, simple, convex, closed polygon